alex21738/Medium_Popularity_Prediction/README.md

 Future exploration

 ## Project Goal
-The above graphic shows hand pumps, cattle troughs, and other pump varieties (red) vs. other communal standpipes types around Tanzania.
-This project focus on whether a given article/post on Mediun be popular or not base on certain characteristics.
+The goal for this project is to determine whether a giving post on Medium will be popular or not.

 ## Data Collection